 This course provides an introduction to the psychological, biological, and socio-cultural factors involved in the development, diagnosis, and treatment of psychological disorders.
 It includes a review of the historical understanding of abnormal behavior and the development of modern diagnostic systems.
-It includes discussion of psychological research and practice as it relates to mental helath and psychological functioning.
+It includes discussion of psychological research and practice as it relates to mental helath and psychological functioning as well as legal and ethical issues.